guyr18/CSCI-2530/Assignment7/README.md

      derived from the shortest path.

   Conclusively, this assignment presented the challenge of integrating arrays, structures, linked lists and switchable tracing within a single application.
-This assignment was considered a "final project" for CSCI 2530.
+This assignment was considered a "final project" for <b>CSCI 2530</b>.